OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 If you can generate a `class`, running it will come for free if you can find a JVM.
 This is where other JVM-compatible languages emerged.

-Scala for example, "only" had to create a compiler that turns Scla code into a `class` - just like the `javac` compiler does.
+Scala for example, "only" had to create a compiler that turns Scla code into a `class` - just like the `javac` compiler does for Java code.
 Then the class is run by the JVM, that does not even need to know what language this class was originally written in.